Did you know Hyacinths are decorative flowering plants that go back to medieval times and are often used in the Persian New Year?

 Early growers believed that Hyacinth symbolizes the flower of the sun god Apollo and advocates peace and beauty.

-They were not wrong because this plant is widely used for decorating venues and events.
+And they were not wrong because this plant is widely used for decorating venues and events.

 Carefully harvest, stratify, and germinate Hyacinth seeds to ensure most of them grow further.